SCESoc/makers-website/data/projects/template.md

 		name: "Juan Pablo",
 		# (optional) role of the maker in the project
 		role: "Developer",
-		# (optional) avatar image of the maker, url to an image or file name of imahge uploaded to /static/images/projects/
+		# (optional) avatar image of the maker, url to an image or file name of image uploaded to /static/images/projects/
 		avatar: "https://images.unsplash.com/photo-1633332755192-727a05c4013d?ixlib=rb-1.2.1&ixid=MnwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8&auto=format&fit=crop&w=1760&q=80",
 		# (optional) link to contact - email or website link
 		contactLink: "https://www.linkedin.com/in/juan-pablo-gonzalez-b9a8b917b/",